 |ACT Score||Competitiveness||Admission Chances|

-You will need exceptionally good grades to get into Case Western Reserve University.
+Applicants require exceptionally good grades to get into Case Western.
 The average high school GPA of the admitted freshman class at Case Western Reserve University was 3.86 on the 4.0 scale indicating that primarily A- students are accepted and ultimately attend.
 The school ranks #2 in Ohio for highest average GPA.
 Even with a competitive GPA, admission to Case Western will be challenging as the school denies more applicants than it admits.

 74% of Case Western Reserve University freshman were in the top ten percent of their high school graduating class.